 I have had the great fortune of personally knowing both of them for some years now.
 In the summer of 2013 I took it a step further by attending one of their botanical tours to northern Sichuan where I got to know them even better.
 The experience was beyond my expectations.
 We were treated to 10 eye popping days in the Min Mountains of Aba Tibetan Qiang Autonomous Prefecture, followed by a visit to their nursery on the outskirts of Chengdu and to the ancient town of Huanglong Xi on the last day.

 From June 20th-30th myself and 11 other plant enthusiasts from around the world were escorted around northern Sichuan by Holger and Wenqing personally.
-A typical day was spent traveling by tour bus to highly varied habitats in the deep valleys that are made by the massive northern Hengduan Mountain Range on the very eves of the immense Tibetian Plateau.
+A typical day was spent traveling by tour bus to highly varied habitats in the deep valleys that are made by the massive northern Hengduan Mountain Range on the very eves of the immense Tibetan Plateau.
 We stopped whenever something of interest was seen – everybody would then file off the bus and the cameras would come out.
-In addition to these frequent stops, we visited no less than six botanical edens on the tour, spending an entire day at each of the most choice places.
+In addition to these frequent stops, we visited no less than six botanical Edens on the tour, spending an entire day at each of the most choice places.

-Night accommodations included four and five star hotels, a nature reserve lodge, and a guesthouse in an authentic Tibetian village far off the tourist route.
+Night accommodations included four and five star hotels, a nature reserve lodge, and a guesthouse in an authentic Tibetan village far off the tourist route.
 The accommodations were for the most part more than adequate, and the food delicious.
-In particular I loved the Tibetian guesthouse since the building was traditional design and the whole place made you feel like you stepped back in time 100 years.
+In particular I loved the Tibetan guesthouse since the building was traditional design and the whole place made you feel like you stepped back in time 100 years.
 The towns and villages we visited added greatly to the experience.
 Wenqing carefully selected restaurants along the tour route so that we could sample a wide variety of Sichuan foods.
 As one might expect, the food was often very spicy with heavy use of hot peppers and Sichuan pepper corns.

 To get a better idea of what we experienced, please have a look at the video below and also check out the Botany Boy channel for more videos about the trip.